Chart Color Schemes

 The latest Census data sees Broken Hill placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Broken Hill has a cultural diversity index below the average, with 89.1% of its population being Australian citizens, 94.3% born in Australia, and 96.3% speaking English only at home.
-Christianity is the predominant religion in Broken Hill, comprising 43.8% of the population, compared to 44.9% across the rest of NSW.
-The top three ancestry groups are Australian (34.2%), English (29.9%), and Australian Aboriginal (7.3%).
+Broken Hill's population showed low cultural diversity, with 89.1% being Australian citizens, 94.3% born in Australia, and 96.3% speaking English only at home.
+Christianity was the predominant religion, accounting for 43.8%, slightly lower than the 44.9% across the rest of NSW.
+The top three ancestry groups were Australian (34.2%), English (29.9%), and Australian Aboriginal (7.3%).

 Frequently Asked Questions - Diversity